HorizenOfficial/evm-documentation/docs/build.md

 Install Docker by following the instructions from the [official Docker guide](https://docs.docker.com/engine/install/).

-Add Docker group if it does not exist.
+Add a Docker group if it does not exist.

 ```
 groupadd -g 999 docker 2>&1 || groupmod -g 999 docker